derek-knox/Coding-For-Designers/Coding For Designers/Preface.md

 # Preface

 Virtually all existing resources aimed at teaching people *about* or *how-to* code, introduce the code way too soon.
 In doing so, the opportunity to frame *why* code is a particular way is missed.
-Additionally, these same resources do not often consider designers directly. *Coding for Designers* is a response to this unfortunate reality.
+Additionally, these same resources rarely consider designers directly. *Coding for Designers* is a response to this unfortunate reality.

 This book is intended most for designers.
 If you author content as a graphic, visual, user interface, user experience, motion, or game designer, then this is for you.
 Other non-coders wanting to learn about or how-to code will greatly benefit too, but self-identifying designers are the focus.